Spectral-Finance/challenge-1-modeler-starter-kit/README.md

 ### Project setup and requirements
 We strongly recommend interacting with the Spectral CLI in an isolated virtual environment using Python 3.11.6.

+To manage multiple versions of Python on your local machine we recommend [asdf](https://asdf-vm.com/) although this is not a requirement.

 First, clone the repository